RTippin/messenger/README.md

 ```

 ### Publish Assets
+- If you enable our built in web routes and wish to use the included frontend scaffolding, you may publish our assets.
-- To publish views / config / js assets is one easy command, use:
+  - This publishes our views / config / js assets in one easy command:
 ```bash
 $ php artisan messenger:publish
 ```